 In case of severe hives and anaphylactic shock, the child will have trouble breathing, may feel dizzy and even lose consciousness.

 In case of chronic hives, the doctor may ask you to keep a record of what the child is eating, drinking, and getting exposed to, to determine the cause of the breakout.
-Blood tests, allergy test, and other diagnostic tests may be recommended to check for possible infection in the body.
+Blood tests, allergy tests, and other diagnostic tests may be recommended (2).

-For chronic hives, your doctor may prescribe a mild antihistamine.
+For chronic hives, your doctor may prescribe a mild antihistamine (1).
 Depending on the severity of the condition, the doctor may prescribe a stronger antihistamine or a combination of drugs.
-In some cases, the doctor may prescribe a steroid for five days (a course) to bring the hives down.
+In some cases, the doctor may prescribe a steroid for a short duration to bring the hives down (9).

 Remember that not all medications work for all.
 So if one course of treatment doesn’t work for your kid, the doctor may try another.